Table of contents

 As a result of these factors, social media platforms have become increasingly reliant on visual content, and users can expect to see even more photos and videos in their feeds in the near future.

 Businesses need to embrace this trend and make sure that their content strategy includes a healthy mix of visuals.
-In addition to traditional photos and videos, businesses should also experiment with other types of visual content, such as infographics, GIFs, and live streams.
+In addition to traditional photos and videos, businesses should also experiment with other types of visual content, such as infographics, vector graphics, GIFs, presentation slides and live streams.

 TikTok, for one, is becoming an increasingly prominent platform for short-form videos, and businesses would be wise to create content for this platform as well.
 By experimenting with different types of visual content, businesses can reach a wider audience and generate more engagement.